Written by Scribendi

-National best-selling author Jeff Goins shares real-life experiences and reflections about building an audience, shortcuts to success, and engaging a community in the age of Internet fame.
+National best-selling author Jeff Goins shares real-life experiences and reflections on building an audience, shortcuts to success, and engaging a community in the age of Internet fame.

 As stated in its tagline, The Book Designer gives "practical advice to help build better books," which includes writing creative disclaimers, choosing the right platforms, and using social media efficiently.

 16. Angela Booth

-Angela Booth, a copywriter, ghostwriter, author, marketer, and writing coach, write ample posts to help authors improve book sales and ensure a book will be a financial success.
+Angela Booth, a copywriter, ghostwriter, author, marketer, and writing coach, writes ample posts to help authors improve book sales and ensure that a book will be a financial success.

-The writing blogs below aid writers in the publishing process, from behind-the-scenes intel to publishing tips and tricks.
+Find some of the best writing blogs below for help with the publishing process, from behind-the-scenes intel to publishing tips and tricks.

 18. Jane Friedman

 Jane Friedman has more than 20 years of experience in the book publishing industry.
 She provides informative articles on both the writing process and the publishing process.

-Run by New York Times and USA Today best-selling author Joanna Penn, this site offers articles and other resources related to writing, publishing, and marketing books.
+Run by New York Times and USA Today best-selling author Joanna Penn, this site offers articles and other resources related to book writing, publishing, and marketing.

 Publetariat gives practical information on networking, author websites, and the publishing process.
 It also shares links to big news stories in the world of publishing.

-The Independent Publishing Magazine hosts posts about many different parts of the publishing process, such as growing a following, avoiding authorship problems, and finding the right editor.
+The Independent Publishing Magazine hosts articles about many different parts of the publishing process, such as growing a following, avoiding authorship problems, and finding the right editor.

-These sites are excellent for writers who are stuck in a rut and need some inspiration or even concrete prompts to get them writing again.
+These sites are excellent for writers who are stuck in a rut and need some inspiration or concrete prompts to get them writing again.

 25. Positive Writer

-Positive Writer was created for writers with doubt—like the website's author, Bryan Hutchinson—and to provide inspirational posts that help writers keep writing.
+Positive Writer was created for writers with doubt—like the website's author, Bryan Hutchinson—to provide inspirational posts that help writers keep on writing.